 16. The SMF may perform UL CL/BP and Local PSA selection and insert UL CL/BP and Local PSA.

-Based on received EAS information received from the EASDF, other UPF selection criteria, as specified in clause 6.3.3 in TS 23.501 [2], and Service Experience or DN performance analytics for an Edge Application as described in TS 23.288 [10], the SMF may determine the DNAI and determine the associated N6 traffic routing information for the DNAI.
+Based on EAS information received from the EASDF in Neasdf_DNSContext_Notify, other UPF selection criteria, as specified in clause 6.3.3 in TS 23.501 [2], and possibly Service Experience or DN performance analytics for an Edge Application as described in TS 23.288 [10], the SMF may determine the DNAI and determine the associated N6 traffic routing information for the DNAI.
 The SMF may perform UL CL/BP and Local PSA selection and insertion as described in TS 23.502 [3].
-In case of UL CL, the traffic detection rules and traffic routing rules are determined by the SMF based on IP address range(s) per DNAI included the PCC rules as defined in clause 5.6.7 in TS 23.501 [2].
-Or the SMF determines the traffic detection rules and traffic routing rules based on the IP address range(s) per DNAI included in the preconfigured EAS deployment information.
+In case of UL CL, the traffic detection rules and traffic routing rules are determined by the SMF based on IP address range(s) per DNAI included in the EAS deployment information.

 17. The SMF invokes Neasdf_DNSContext_Update Request (DNS message handling rules).

 The DNS message handling rule indicates the EASDF to send a DNS Response buffered in step 14 to UE.
-The DNS message handling rule may indicate the EASDF not to send further DNS Response message corresponding to FQDN ranges and/or EAS IP address ranges for the selected DNAI.
+Other DNS message handling rule may indicate the EASDF not to send further DNS Response message corresponding to FQDN ranges and/or EAS IP address ranges.

 18. The EASDF responds with Neasdf_DNSContext_Update Response.